AppliedMechanics/AMfe/README.md

     python -m cProfile -o stats.dat myscript.py

-The stats.dat file can be analyzed using the `snakeviz`-tool which is a Python tool which is available via conda or pip and runs with a web-based interface.
+The stats.dat file can be analyzed using the `snakeviz`-tool which is a Python tool which is available via `conda` or `pip` and runs with a web-based interface.
 To start run

     snakeviz stats.dat

 in your console.

+### Theory
+The theory for finite elements is very fragmented, though the theory is very well developed.
+But when it comes to element technology, good benchmarks and guidelines are often missed.
+A good guideline is the [Documentation of the CalculiX-Software-Package](http://web.mit.edu/calculix_v2.7/CalculiX/ccx_2.7/doc/ccx/ccx.html) which covers a lot about element technology.
+CalculiX is also an OpenSource Finite Element software written in FORTRAN an C++.